 One Size – Width 65cm.
 Length 146cm.

-This pack contains all the Alice Starmore® Hebridean 2 Ply yarn required to make the Lady Mary design from Tudor Roses.
-You will require a copy of TUDOR ROSES (2013 Edition) for the pattern instructions, the Tudor Roses book is available for purchase here.
+This pack contains all the Alice Starmore Hebridean 2 Ply yarn required to make the Lady Mary design from Tudor Roses.
+You will require a copy of the book TUDOR ROSES (2013 or 2017 Edition) for the pattern instructions.

 Please ensure that you check our DELIVERY INFORMATION page for full details.